xapantu/slides-smt/counting/counting.md

 cardinality at no further cost.
 These properties are on both the domain and the assumptions associated to it.

+This algorithm uses a model (i.e. an application from the set containing all the theory variables to their concrete value), and computes the arithmetic domain in respect to this model.

 Property[Distincts]:
 If $S$ is an arithmetic domain, and $A$ a set of assumptions then, if $I, J \in